Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Introduction

 Once $\Lambda$ decreases to below the critical scale, discharge rate dramatically slows down.
-There are very important differences between the dynamics depending on whether discharge processes are controlled by linear $4$-form flux terms, or by quadratic and higher power ones.
-If linear flux terms dominate, as in \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua}, certain processes which dominate the discharge channels in all previous approaches, and lead to membrane nucleation rates which are asymptotically independent of the initial and final values of the cosmological constant, can be kinematically completely forbidden, and replaced by processes whose rates depend on the initial cosmological constant.
-For these processes the decay rate develops an essential singularity at $\Lambda \rightarrow 0^+$, \be \Gamma \simeq \exp\Bigl(-\frac{24 \pi^2 \mpl^4}{\Lambda_{out}}\Bigr) \, , \ee where $\mpl^2 = 1/8\pi G_N$.
+There are important quantitative differences between the dynamics depending on whether discharge processes are controlled by linear $4$-form flux terms, or by quadratic and higher power ones.
+If linear flux terms dominate discharge processes, as in \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua}, the discharge channels shut off faster, since the rates strongly depend on the initial cosmological constant.
+As noted above, for these processes the decay rate asymptotes toward an essential singularity as $\Lambda \rightarrow 0^+$, \be \Gamma \rightarrow \exp\Bigl(-\frac{24 \pi^2 \mpl^4}{\Lambda_{out}}\Bigr) \, , \ee where $\mpl^2 = 1/8\pi G_N$.
 This ``braking" stage protects the tiniest values of cosmological constant by making those geometries most stable.
-Together with the fast discharge ``boiling" regime preceding it, the overall resulting dynamics favors de Sitter spaces with the smallest attainable cosmological constant \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua}.
-This occurs for all generic, natural values of the initial cosmological constant near and below the cutoff of the theory, which is at a scale ${\cal M}_{\tt UV} \le \mpl$.
+Together with the faster discharge, ``boiling" regime preceding it, the overall dynamics favors de Sitter spaces with the smallest attainable cosmological constant \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua}.
+This occurs for all generic, natural values of the initial cosmological constant near and below the cutoff of the theory, at a scale ${\cal M}_{\tt UV} \le \mpl$.